Geborgen/nordic-souls/README.md

 #### SmoothCam

-The Octavian preset is enabled by default.
+[Octavian's Preset](https://www.nexusmods.com/skyrimspecialedition/mods/43927) is enabled by default.
 There are a few other options you can try.
 If you add your own, pay attention to the slot number.

 ### Starting the Game